gered/pso_gc_tools/decrypt_packets.md

 After taking a capture of a PSO server/client session, find the TCP packet sent from the server to the client that contains the `0x17` packet.
-This should be easy enough to find as it will be one of the first TCP packets sent from the server to the client and contains the clear-text string `DreamCast Port Map.
+This should be easy enough to find as it will be one of the first TCP packets sent from the server to the client and contains a clear-text string similar to `DreamCast Port Map.
 Copyright SEGA Enterprises.
-1999` (for non-BB clients anyway, this tool is aimed at GC anyway so that is all I will be covering ...).
+1999`.

 Once you've found this packet, right-click it from the top packet list and select "Follow" then "TCP Stream".
 This will bring up a window that shows the raw data, colour-coded to show data originating from the client and server.
 Use the